intrd/nozzlr/README.md

   --quiet [QUIET]       Supress most of program output (saves CPU) --repeats [REPEATS]   Loops the same wordlists N times, default=1

-Just copy one of this samples below to your working directory and customize to your needs.
+Just copy one of this templates below to your working directory and customize to your needs.

-default task modules:
+default task templates:
-  samples/argv_bruteforce.py : ARGV - pipe to commandline args (PoC: bruteforcing ccrypt) samples/stdin_bruteforce.py : STDIN - pipe inside commandline tools (PoC: bruteforcing LUKS) samples/ftp_bruteforce.py : RAW FTP (PoC: proFTPd, but works w/ any other server) samples/http_bruteforce.py : HTTP POST (PoC: bruteforcing pastd.com private notes) samples/ssh_bruteforce.py : SSH login (PoC: openSSH bruteforce) samples/argv_charbruteforce.py : ARGV - pipe to commandline args (PoC: char by char looping wordlist N times)
+  templates/args_bruteforce.py : Commandline arguments bruteforcer (PoC: breaking ccrypt .cpt encrypted file) templates/args_charbruteforce.py : Commandline arguments bruteforcer (PoC: char by char looping the same wordlist) templates/stdin_bruteforce.py : STDIN - pipe inside commandline tools (PoC: bruteforcing LUKS) templates/ftp_bruteforce.py : RAW FTP (PoC: proFTPd, but works w/ any other server) templates/http_bruteforce.py : HTTP POST (PoC: bruteforcing pastd.com private notes) templates/ssh_bruteforce.py : SSH login (PoC: openSSH bruteforce)

 This is a proof-of-concept tool, any actions and or activities is solely your responsibility.
 The misuse of this tool can result in criminal charges brought against the persons in question.